RavalTirth21/AWS-IAM-Projects/IAM-CLI-MFA-AccessKey-Project/README.md

 ---

 ### 🧾 7.
-Access Key Saved
+Access Key Created
-Keys were saved for AWS CLI configuration.
+Keys were created and ready to put in AWS CLI.
 ![Step 7](07-Access-Key-Created.png)

 ---